Russians launch offensive in Zaporizhzhia as indecision continues over Leopard tanks

 The fighting continues as intense diplomatic pressure on Germany has come from Western allies to supply Leopard 2 battle tanks to Ukrainian forces.

-In a tweet, Edgars Rinkēvičs, Latvian minister of foreign affairs, refered to Germany as “the leading European power” with “special responsibility in this regard.”
+In a tweet, Edgars Rinkevics, Latvian minister of foreign affairs, refered to Germany as “the leading European power” with “special responsibility in this regard”.

 Further pressure on Olaf Schulz’s government has come from the Polish prime minister, Mateusz Morawiecki, who has stated Poland may send Leopard 2 tanks being used by the Polish army to Ukraine even without Berlin’s approval

-Morawiecki said: “Consent was of secondary importance.
+Mr Morawiecki said: “Consent was of secondary importance.
 We will either obtain this consent quickly, or we will do it ourselves.”

-The pleas for tank support come a day after a summit at the Ramstein airbase in Germany, where Ukraine failed in its efforts to receive a pledge from the German government to send tanks.
+The pleas for tanks come a day after a summit at the Ramstein airbase in Germany, where Ukraine failed in its efforts to receive a pledge from the German government to send tanks.

 Germany’s defence minister, Boris Pistorious, speaking to reporters said: “We have to balance all the pros and contras before we decide things like that, just like that.”